How to add a secure, password-protected page

 Open the Site Map Editor

-First, open the Site Map Editor by clicking Site Map in the blue Admin Toolbar.
+First, open the Site Map Editor by clicking Site Map in the white Admin Toolbar at the top of the page.
 Then, find the Site Map Toolbar, which is located at the bottom of the Site Map Editor.
 The toolbar contains elements you can drag and drop into the Site Map.

 Drag and drop the Secure Page element into the Site Map